dmlc/dgl/docs/source/guide/training-eweight.rst

 Most graph neural networks (GNNs) integrate the graph topology information in forward computation by and only by the message passing mechanism.
-A message passing operation can be viewed as a function that takes in an adjacency matrix and additional input features.
+A message passing operation can be viewed as a function that takes an adjacency matrix and additional input features as input arguments.
 For an unweighted graph, the entries in the adjacency matrix can be zero or one, where a one-valued entry indicates an edge.
 If this graph is weighted, the non-zero entries can take arbitrary scalar values.
 This is equivalent to multiplying each message by its corresponding edge weight as in `GAT <https://arxiv.org/pdf/1710.10903.pdf>`__.

 With DGL, one can achieve this by: